Oregano

 Flavor Profile

-Warm, slightly spicy base with grassy undertones characteristic of fresh Mediterranean herbs
+Green, grassy aromatics characteristic of Mediterranean herbs

 Seasonality